OpsHubProduct/OpsHub-Docs-Validation-Space/docs/integrate/mapping-configuration.md

 ## Value mapping using the Same As Integration option

 * This option is available only for the "Projects" field.
-* The project mapping is defined at the integration level in OpsHub Integration Manager.
+* The project mapping is defined at the integration level in <code class="expression">space.vars.SITENAME</code>.
 If there are no intended modifications in the project field's value mapping, the "Same as Integration" option within the value mapping can be used.
 This will avoid redundant project value mappings for the "Projects" field.

 <p align="center">
   <img src="../assets/Same_As_Integration.png" width="600">